 - To update your major, term of entry or campus, submit the Application Update form.

 You cannot register for courses or be considered for University Housing until your completed immunization file has been received.
 More info.

 Official final transcripts must be submitted from each institution attended within 30 days of the beginning of the semester.
-Unless final transcripts are on file with the Office of Admissions & Outreach, you may not register for future courses, adjust your schedule or send USFSP transcripts to other institutions.
+Unless final transcripts are on file with Undergraduate Admissions, you may not register for future courses, adjust your schedule or send USFSP transcripts to other institutions.
 Use OASIS to check the status of all essential admissions documents.

-You must complete, with passing grades, two years of the same foreign language in high school or 8 to 10 semester hours of the same foreign language at the post-secondary level.
-If you completed this requirement in high school, you must submit an official high school transcript to the Office of Admissions & Outreach.
-If you do not meet this equirement, you will be required to do so prior to graduation from USFSP.
+You must complete, with passing grades, two years of the same foreign language in high school or 8-10 semester hours of the same foreign language at the post-secondary level.
+If you completed this requirement in high school, you must submit an official high school transcript to Undergraduate Admissions.
+If you have not met this requirement, you will be required to do so prior to graduation from USFSP.
 Certain degree programs may have additional foreign language graduation requirements.
 Please contact the department of your intended degree program for more information.